Mapxus/SDKDoc/map/web/5-building-search.md

 - search by distance
 - search by area

+## Global Search

-You may perform a global search of buildings by building name.
+You may perform a global search of buildings by **building name**.

 ```js
 // buildings global search
 service.searchByGlobal(value);
 ```

-Below is an example showing the Mapxus global search of building by name.
-Matching results are displayed in the result list, with key information of the building including:
+Returned Values:

 - Name
 - Mapxus Map Building ID